Azure/bicep-types-az/generated/batch/microsoft.batch/2020-09-01/types.md

 ## WindowsUserConfiguration
 ### Properties
 * **loginMode**: 'Batch' | 'Interactive': Specifies login mode for the user.
 The default value for VirtualMachineConfiguration pools is interactive mode and for CloudServiceConfiguration pools is batch mode.
-Possible values include: 'Batch', 'Interactive'